rivergrove/springboard/lichess_capstone/README.md

 1. Successfully create a pipeline for 25-500 GB of data
 2. If possible update the pipeline dynamically, monthly with new data
+3. Initially work with a small file, but eventually host the data on the cloud
-3. Visualize and analyze the data to extract meaningful and potentially surprising insights
+4. Visualize and analyze the data to extract meaningful and potentially surprising insights

 ## What DE Skills are Highlighted?